Stieneee/simple-zstd/README.md

 ## "Simple"-ZSTD

 The package name is inspired by another simple-git which is a wrapper around the git binary installed on the system.
-In summary this package, like simple-git, attempts to provide a lightwieght wrapper around the system installed ZSTD binary.
+In summary this package, like simple-git, attempts to provide a lightweight wrapper around the system installed ZSTD binary.
 This provides a more stable package in comparison to a package that builds against a library at the cost of having to manage child process.

-A few additional features have made there way into version 2 including a class that will attempt to pre-start child processes before they are need for the most latenacy concerned applications.
+A few additional features have made there way into version 2 including a class that will attempt to pre-start child processes before they are need for the most latency concerned applications.

 Regardless of whether you are performing a compression or decompression or using a stream or buffer interface this package will spawn an instance of zstd to handle the action.
 When the action is completed the child process will be killed.
-A dicitionary parameter on all functions supports both buffer and path definintons.
+A dictionary parameter on all functions supports both buffer and path definitions.
 If you provide the dictionary as a buffer this package will create a tmp file using the tmp (tmp-promise) package.

 All functions return a promise.